tshort/Eyeball.jl/README.md

 The user can interactively browse the object tree using the following keys:

-* `↑↓←→` -- Up and down moves through the tree.
+* `↑↓ ← →` -- Up and down moves through the tree.
 Left collapses a tree.
 Right expands a folded tree.
+Vim movement keys (`h j k l`) are also supported.
 * `f` -- Toggle fields.
 By default, parameters are shown for most objects.
   `f` toggles between the normal view and a view showing the fields of an object.
 * `d` -- Docs.
 Show documentation on the object.